For anyone who has contemplated joining any branch of the military, I have one piece of critical advice for them:

 The night (a Friday) was fairly typical.
 It was relatively quiet until about 2100 (that’s 9:00 PM), and after that, the games began.
 Among the troops going out were two new guys in my section, one of whom was named McClellan.
 McClellan was a strange dude, who was always kind of spaced-out.
 He was a mediocre soldier, mostly because he was completely devoid of initiative, which made me laugh, as the Civil War Union General McClellan evidently had the same problem.
 I called him a voice-activated robot, because he would literally do what he was told; nothing more and nothing less.
 At first I thought he was messing with me, but others who went through training with him said that’s just how he was.
 OK then.
 I advised them to stay out of trouble.

 I had just killed the stereo when the SDO came in; he proceeded to chew my ass over that one, but I pointed out that it was a pretty busy night, but he didn’t care (“The maximum effective range of an excuse is zero-point-zero meters.”).
 After that settled down, I found myself playing a cat-and-mouse game with a mousy-looking soldier who was trying to smuggle some pussy up into his room.
-Females were strictly forbidden from being in the rooms, but I felt like a total hypocrite by enforcing it, as I had also smuggled chicks into my room on a couple of occasions.
-I was content to sweat him, which I successfully did.
+Females were strictly forbidden from being in the rooms, but I felt like a total hypocrite for enforcing it, as I had also smuggled chicks into my room on a couple of occasions.
+I was content to sweat him, which I successfully did, but then gave him enough time to at least bust a nut before finally rousting her; the freshly-inseminated whore was "persuaded" to depart around 0330.

 Just before I got off duty at 0800, McClellan came staggering in, looking like he spent some time in an industrial dryer but otherwise OK.
 I asked how it went, and he was lost in thought for several seconds before finally blurting out his answer: